 InMed is a leader in the therapeutic development of cannabinol (CBN)

 InMed is the first company to advance CBN as a therapeutic product into a clinical trial.
-CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed enrollment of a Phase 2 clinical development for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.
+CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed enrollment of a Phase 2 clinical trial for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.

 A growing library of new cannabinoid analogs

 InMed has an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
 Years of cannabinoid research and knowledge has led to a myriad of patentable cannabinoid analogs.
 Its analog patents offer broad protection through its unique molecular components, such as side-chain structures.
 These cannabinoid analogs are suitable for pharmaceutical development.